-- 3. Where there is no infrastructure, no available infrastructure capacity or no non-infrastructure solution, promote the most logical and effective solution to deliver services to growth areas while minimising environmental impacts. - 4.
+- 2. Identify whether existing infrastructure has the capacity to deliver services to accommodate growth and prioritise designating land use for the purpose of making efficient use of that available capacity. - Where there is no infrastructure, no available infrastructure capacity or no noninfrastructure solution, promote the most logical and effective solution to deliver services to growth areas while minimising environmental impacts. - 4.
 Support the installation and/or upgrading of infrastructure to deliver services that meet the future long-term needs of the community and the environment, including under climate change conditions. - 5.
 Facilitate developer contributions to service new use and development to be transparent, fair and reasonable, providing for equity between users. - 6.
 Provide an integrated approach to the planning and engineering design of new subdivision and subsequent use and development, promoting the coordinated and efficient provision of physical infrastructure. - 7.
-Provide for reticulated sewerage at the time of subdivision or require lots created by the subdivision are capable of adequately treating and retaining all domestic wastewater within the boundaries of each lot. - 8.
-Provide for reticulated electricity supply at the time of subdivision or require lots created by the subdivision are capable of accommodating an alternative source of power adequate for the future use and development of the land. - 9.
+Provide for reticulated sewerage at the time of subdivision or require lots created by the subdivision are capable of adequately treating and retaining all domestic wastewater within the boundaries of each lot. - Provide for reticulated electricity supply at the time of subdivision or require lots created by the subdivision are capable of accommodating an alternative source of power adequate for the future use and development of the land. - 9.
 Encourage the connection of new lots, or provide for potential future connection to, telecommunication services at the time of subdivision, where the land is in a serviceable area and there is a reasonable expectation that the future use of the lot will require telecommunications services. - 10.
-Encourage the protection of significant existing and future water, gas, electricity, sewerage, stormwater and telecommunications infrastructure assets and waste disposal and resource recovery facilities, sites and infrastructure corridors from sensitive and incompatible use and development encroaching those assets, facilities, sites or corridors. - II.
+Encourage the protection of significant existing and future water, gas, electricity, sewerage, stormwater and telecommunications infrastructure assets and waste disposal and resource recovery facilities, sites and infrastructure corridors from sensitive and incompatible use and development encroaching those assets, facilities, sites or corridors. - 11.
 Encourage the siting, design, management and rehabilitation of waste disposal facilities to prevent or minimise contamination of groundwater and surface waters; and minimise litter, odour, dust and noise. - 12.
 Facilitate access to a variety of recycling stations to encourage community participation in recycling and waste reduction. - 13.
 Support the provision of contemporary telecommunications and information technology that are widely accessible and meet the needs of business, industry, public infrastructure and domestic users. - 14.
 Where appropriate, promote service corridors that support the co-location of physical infrastructure, including roads, to service use and development.